deluan/contentful-migrate/README.md

 ### up

-Migrates up to a specific version or all pending scripts if a name is not informed.
+Migrates up to a specific version or all pending scripts if a filename is not informed.
 This will apply pending scripts for the specified content-type into the specified space.

 ```
-  Usage: ctf-migrate up [name] [options]
+  Usage: ctf-migrate up [filename] [options]

   Options: